angelromarco04/MyNotes/CS/OS/data/26_threads.md

 	- Have the PCB loaded to main memory.
 	- Have at least one running thread (main thread)
 	- Do never execute code.
-	- PCB without some parts.
+		- PCB without some parts (running state, context, etc).
 - Threads
 	- Have a *mini PCB* called Thread Control Block (TCB)
-		- Thread state and context.
+		- Contains the thread state, context and a stack.
 	- Access to memory and resources that belong to their process
-	- Resoruces are shared
+	- Resources are shared between threads of the same process.

 ---
 ## Process and Thread Creation

+- The LTS loads runnable

 ---
 ## Process and Thread Management